-But what a place at that.
+The closest town is Solitaire and describing this as a small place is a bit of an understatement.
+It's pretty much the only bit of civilisation between Sossusvlei and Walvis Bay.
 You'll be an hour and a half north of Sossusvlei and could easily spot oryx, jackal, ostrich and zebra.
 It's an 18km drive from the gate to the lodge and you'll be glad of a 4x4, although it's not essential.
 It should take about half an hour and once you arrive you'll see the acacia wooded valley, blue mountains and hidden canyons.
-The ancient red dunes are right there and it's clean, friendly and family run.
-Views are impressive too and reports of the food are highly favourable.
-And after a long drive, this might be the most important consideration for now.
+The ancient red dunes are right there and it's clean, friendly and family-run.

 Tsondab Valley Lodge is still home to the people who built it.
 As such, they make a big effort to make your experience match their dreams.
 The man in charge describes himself as a 'bush pilot, do-it-yourself handyman, passionate perfectionist.'
 He's Hans Schreiber and sounds as though he's the one to go to if your fan belt breaks.
 He's also a man with a unique travel industry background.
 He was the first person to bring the tourism potential for Epupa Falls to life - he saw it whilst flying and ending up building and running the first fly-in camp on the banks of Kunene River.
 He also developed a guest farm on the edge of Etosha National Park.
-The woman in charge is Kristin Schreiber, born and bred in Berlin she's been in Namibia for nearly 20 years.
-A keen photographer she's also the chef here so definitely keep her sweet.
-That might get you seconds.
+The woman in charge is Kristin Schreiber, born and raised in Berlin, she's been in Namibia for nearly 20 years.
 The couple will happily join you for dinner at the long dining table and regale stories and histories of the German South-West African experience - it goes back three generations for Hans.

 Best of all, after dinner you can have a night under the stars - in elevated bliss.
 Your bed can be put outside - actually on top of your bungalow - so you can lie back and star gaze.
 This has got to be up there with the best of glamping (we saw the pun, we ignored it).